One of my favorite childhood drinks from Japan is Cream Soda, a delicious melon flavored soda drink with a scoop of vanilla ice cream.

 Do you have a drink that makes you feel nostalgic and reminds you of the carefree, innocent childhood days?
 For me, it’s Cream Soda (クリームソーダ).
 The cool, fresh sweet taste of the carbonated drink was the taste of happiness to a child’s mind.

-My mom wasn’t a big fan of keeping soda in our fridge, so I was excited when the restaurants started to offer Cream Soda as part of the kids meal set.
+My mom wasn’t a big fan of keeping soda in our fridge, so I was excited when the restaurants started to offer Cream Soda as part of the kid’s meal set.
 That neon green colored soda was so luscious and tempting to my eyes.

-And when we were in Japan last summer, same thing happened to our kids: they got hooked on this magical green world of happiness.
+And when we were in Japan last summer, the same thing happened to our kids: they got hooked on this magical green world of happiness.

 What is Cream Soda?